Tampa Bay West Coast Swing Association Bylaws

 Nominations and Elections

-The Board will convene a Nominating Committee.
+The Board may convene a Nominating Committee.
 This committee will solicit nominations from the membership.
-Paid members who wish to submit his/her name for nomination can do so by submitting a form from our website.
+Paid members who wish to submit his/her name for nomination can do so by submitting notification to the Committee or board member.

 The regular meetings of the Board of Directors will be chaired by the President, or if absent, by the officer next in line.